 Each student is required to form a Dissertation Advisory Committee that will oversee the student's progress toward the Ph.D. degree.
 Members of the Dissertation Advisory Committee will be determined by the student in consultation with the Research Advisor.
-The Dissertation Advisory Committee should be formed by the end of the Summer semester of the 1st year but no later than the end of the first semester of the 2nd year.
-After it is set up, the Dissertation Advisory Committee is required to meet with the student at least once annually to review the student's progress https://medicine.tamu.edu/academics/graduatestudies/docs/2021-phd-student-committee-meeting-form.pdf).
+The Dissertation Advisory Committee should be formed by the end of the Summer semester of the 1st year but no later than the end of the first semester of the 2nd year, students will submit the Dissertation Advisory Committee form (form in progress) to the Office of Graduate Studies (med-msciphd@tamu.edu).
+Once formed, the Dissertation Advisory Committee is required to meet with the student at least once annually to review the student's progress (Ph.D.
+Student Committee Meeting form/Annual Eval).
 Failure to do so may result in the student being blocked from registering.
 It is highly recommended that the student and Dissertation Advisory Committee meet each Fall and Spring semester to assess progress.
-The committee will consist of no fewer than 4 faculty members, one of which will be the student's Research Advisor.
-The Research Advisor must be a School of Medicine faculty member although a co-Chair from another TAMU School is permitted and encouraged.
-The primary location for COM graduate student research will be within a School of Medicine Graduate Faculty laboratory.
+The committee will consist of no fewer than 4 faculty members, one of whom will be the student's Research Advisor.
+The Research Advisor must be a School of Medicine faculty member, although a co-Chair from another TAMU School is permitted and encouraged.
+The primary location for School of Medicine graduate student research will be within a School of Medicine Graduate Faculty laboratory.
 The Graduate Faculty member will serve as the Research Advisor and Chair.
 At least one of the committee members should be from a department other than the home department of the student and Research Advisor.
-One committee member from outside the School of Medicine is permitted and encouraged.
-The composition of the committee should be in accordance with OGAPS guidelines. guidelines.
+One committee member from outside the School of Medicine, but no more than one, is permitted and encouraged.
+The composition of the committee should be in accordance with Graduate and Professional School guidelines.

-If a faculty member from outside TAMU is requested, the student and faculty mentor will need to provide a memorandum that outlines the rationale and justification for their inclusion as well as the CV of the proposed outside member.
-The packet provided will be reviewed by the GPEC and will require 2/3 majority vote for approval.
-The Chair of the GPEC will then provide these same materials to the Graduate Instructional Committee (GIC) for their discussion and approval.
+If a faculty member from outside TAMU is requested, the student and faculty mentor will need to provide a memorandum that outlines the rationale and justification for their inclusion as well as the CV of the proposed outside member to the Program Director, who will present it to the Graduate Instructional Committee (GIC) for their discussion and approval.
 If approved, the packet will then be provided to the School of Medicine Office of Graduate Studies for approval by the Assistant Dean of Graduate Studies and then on to TAMU Graduate & Professional School for final approval and implementation.

 The committee members' signatures on the Degree Plan indicate their willingness to accept the responsibility for guiding and directing the entire academic program of the student and for initiating all academic actions concerning the student.
 Individual committee members may be replaced by petition for valid reasons on a case-by-case basis.
-The student, with endorsement of the chair of the committee, who usually has immediate supervision of the student's research and dissertation or record of study, will contact the committee and call annual meetings.
+The student, with the endorsement of the chair of the committee, who usually has immediate supervision of the student's research and dissertation or record of study, will contact the committee and call annual meetings.
 The duties of the committee include responsibility for the proposed Degree Plan, the Research Proposal, the Preliminary Examination, the Dissertation or record of study, and the Final Examination.
 In addition, the committee, both as a group and as individual members, is responsible for counseling the student on academic matters, and, in the case of academic deficiency, initiating recommendations to the TAMU Graduate & Professional School.